impeeza/Lockpick_RCMDecScots/README.md

 License
 =
 This project is under the GPLv2 license.
 The Save processing module is adapted from [hactool](https://github.com/SciresM/hactool) code under ISC.

+Unnoficial Repo
+=
+This repository is just a clone of [shchmue](https://github.com/shchmue)'s DMCA'd Lockpick_RCM repository, the changes made to this repository use the source code found in [ReSwitched's discord server](https://reswitched.github.io/discord/)